effaf/tech_journal/perspective_on_git.md

 12      ./info
 8       ./3f
 ```

 The files, as expected, have been packed into one file (3f)!

-There are three main directories inside the git directory.
-- /object - This is the storage.
-All the binary files are stored here.
-- /logs
-- /refs